Everyone

 If those involved cannot resolve the problem by themselves, it may be necessary to seek help from an independent third party like Employment Mediation Services.

-In rare instances where the problem persists over time, and the disharmony makes the relationship unworkable, disciplinary action or dismissal may result.
+In rare instances where the problem persists over time, and the disharmony makes the relationship unworkable, disciplinary action or When an employer removes an employee from their job, for example, as a result of misconduct or redundancy.

 Dismissal due to incompatibility